-Rather than simply a re-allocation of the needed units by tenure or type, the number of units needed to house those households that are currently doubled-up or include hidden homeless persons would be in addition to the 24,551 units needed statewide.
+Rather than simply a re-allocation of the needed units by tenure or type, the number of units needed to house those households that are currently doubled-up or include hidden homeless persons would be in addition to the 64,693 units needed statewide.

-Similarly, housing units that might result from homeless persons re-entering the housing market are not included in Tables 28 or 29.
-By definition, homeless persons are not included in the Hawai'i Housing Model.
-The model is built using data on households or housing units.
+Similarly, housing units that might result from homeless persons re-entering the housing market are not included in Tables 27 or 28.
+By definition, homeless persons are not included in housing demand estimates derived from data on households or housing units.
 While the Housing Demand Survey did make provision for including homeless persons by incorporating cell phone interviews, very few homeless persons were identified in the survey this year.

-Applying any one of these possible adjustments to the needed units tables will result in a shift in the total number and type of housing units needed to accommodate Hawai'i's residents by 2020.
-For the reasons detailed above, the needed units tables cannot be regarded as the final statement on the number and type of units required to house Hawai'i's residents between now and 2020.
+Applying any one of these possible adjustments to the needed units tables will result in a shift in the total number and type of housing units needed to accommodate Hawai'i's residents by 2025.
+For the reasons detailed above, the needed units tables cannot be regarded as the final statement on the number and type of units required to house Hawai'i's residents between now and 2025.

-2. Units for Elderly Housing
+2. Elderly Housing

 Analysis was also conducted to identify the subset of total needed units that would be required to accommodate elderly households, that is, households with one or more persons 60 years of age or older, no children under the age of 18, and no persons other than immediate family.
-Of the 24,551 units needed for households between 2016 and 2020, just under 9 percent were for elderly households statewide (2,160 units; Table 30).
+Of the 64,693 units needed for households between 2015 and 2025, just under 9 percent were for elderly households statewide (5,639 units; Table 29).
 All other needed housing units, referenced here as "family units" would be for the use of all other types of households.

-Close to six out of ten units needed are for elderly households are in Honolulu County (1,271 units).
-Hawai'i County needed 18 percent of the elderly units, followed by Maui County with 16 percent.
-The fewest units needed to accommodate Hawai'i's elderly households were on Kaua'i (7%).
+Close to six out of ten units needed for elderly households in the State are in Honolulu County (3,213 units).
+Hawai'i County needed 19 percent of the elderly units, followed by Maui County with 17 percent.
+The fewest units needed to accommodate Hawai'i's elderly households were on Kaua'i (8%).

-Considering just the units needed for elderly households, about one-quarter (729 units) are needed for low- and moderate-income households (80% AMI or less).
+Considering just the units needed for elderly households, about one-third (1,889 units) are needed for low- and moderate-income households (80% AMI or less).
 For these, the pattern is different across counties.
 In Kaua'i County, only 8 percent of the units needed for elderly households are in the lower income range.
 Close to 40 percent of the needed elderly units for Honolulu, however, are for households earning 80 percent AMI or less.

 Of the units needed for elderly households statewide demand is evenly split between ownership and rental housing units.
-This was true across all the counties except for Hawai'i County, where the demand for ownership represents 67 percent of the needed units.
+This was similar across all the counties except for Hawai'i County, where the demand for ownership represents 67 percent of the needed units.

-As was found for the tenure of the units needed for elderly households, the demand for single-family versus multi-family units was almost evenly distributed.
-Of the 2,160 needed elderly units, there was demand for 1,028 (48%) single-family dwellings.
-Demand for single-family units was slightly higher among elderly households in Maui County (56%) and slightly lower among elderly households in Honolulu (45%).
+As was found for the tenure of the units needed for elderly households, the demand for singlefamily versus multi-family units was almost evenly distributed.
+Of the 5,639 needed elderly units, there was demand for 2,690 (48%) singlefamily dwellings.
+Demand for single-family units was slightly lower among elderly households in Honolulu (45%) and Maui (45%) and slightly higher among elderly households in Hawaii County (67%) and Kaua'i County (53%).